wordofwarning/wordofwarning.org/current/2025/santana/index.md

 Location: <a href="https://companychameleon.com/contact" target="_blank">Company Chameleon</a>, 6 Barrass St, Openshaw, Manchester M11 1PU.

-*NB* <a href="https://nationalrail.co.uk/stations/gorton" target="_blank">Gorton station</a> is a 3-minute walk and we suggest arriving on the 18:57 northern train from Piccadilly; alternatively you could use the <a href="https://tfgm.com/travel-updates/live-departures/bus/219-manchester-city-centre" target="_blank">219 bus</a>.
+Travel: <a href="https://nationalrail.co.uk/stations/gorton" target="_blank">Gorton station</a> is a 3-minute walk and we suggest arriving on the 18:57 northern train from Piccadilly; alternatively you could use the <a href="https://tfgm.com/travel-updates/live-departures/bus/219-manchester-city-centre" target="_blank">219 bus</a>.

 #### Access
-Age Advisory: 16+ (aimed at adults, parent/guardian/carer discretion).
+Age Advisory: 14+ (parent/guardian/carer discretion).

 Content Warnings: please click [here](/warnings).

-Features: a contemporary dance performance work, mainly spoken English with varied content including amplified audio and music; occurs in Studio 1 on the ground floor in a studio space with raked seating.
+Features: a contemporary dance performance work with varied content; occurs in Studio 1 on the ground floor in a studio space with raked seating.

 Queries: please contact Word of Warning via <mailto:info@habmcr.com>

 #### Artists
 Fabíola is an interdisciplinary Afro-Portuguese Liverpool-based artist.
-With a PhD scholarship in performance and decolonising studies (Liverpool Hope University) she is currently researching performance-making as a space where people from the Global Ethnic Majority can gather to centre their stories, be witnessed, and be nurtured — collectively creating a space for the ancestors to reverberate through us — pointing us toward the elders we want to become.<br>She is the maker of *A Home for Grief* supported by Lancaster Arts, Unity Theatre (Liverpool), Contact (MAnchester), Tramway (Glasgow), and using public funding by the National Lottery through Arts Council England.
+With a PhD scholarship in performance and decolonising studies (Liverpool Hope University) she is currently researching performance-making as a space where people from the Global Ethnic Majority can gather to centre their stories, be witnessed, and be nurtured — collectively creating a space for the ancestors to reverberate through us — pointing us toward the elders we want to become.<br>She is the maker of *A Home for Grief* supported by Lancaster Arts, Unity Theatre (Liverpool), Contact (Manchester), Tramway (Glasgow), and using public funding by the National Lottery through Arts Council England.

 Jessica Morgado is an emerging Cambridge-based dance artist.
 As a dancer and international collaborator her works include: *WRESTLELADSWRESTLE* by Jennifer Jackson Company (Cambridge); [Turn 2024](/archive/2024-turn) with Fabíola Santana (Manchester); Company MARRAFA (Brussels); *HOME* by Luís Marrafa (Dilbeek, Belgium); *Rebuild* by Iolanda Rodrigues and Marina Sacramento (Portugal); *Oi-to* by Lia Vohlgemuth and Nuno Santos (Portugal).

 WilL Dickie is an interdisciplinary artist whose works have received nationwide support and toured to over forty UK venues including: Southbank Centre, The Place (London), and In Between Time (Bristol).
 His recent show *White Sun* had its international premiere in Boorloo—Perth (Australia) as part of The Blue Room Theatre’s Summer Nights during Fringe World Festival 2025. *White Sun* was first developed in Works Ahead [2020](/archive/2020-spring/dickie)-[2022](/archive/2022-worksahead/dickie), commissioned by [hÅb](/hab) + <a href="https://contactmcr.com" target="_blank">Contact</a>.
 His collaborative credits include choreography for Hanna Tuulikki; movement director at Regents Park Open Air Theatre; director of *A Home for Grief* by Fabíola Santana.

 #### Credits
-Created & performed by: Fabíola Santana<br>Performed by & devised with: Jessica Morgado<br>Directed by: WilL Dickie<br>Producer: Emmy Lahouel<br>*NB* other creatives will join the team as the project develops, with their names and contributions added here.
+Created & performed by: Fabíola Santana<br>Performed by & devised with: Jessica Morgado<br>Directed by: WilL Dickie<br>Producer: Emmy Lahouel<br>*NB* as the project develops, other creatives will join the team & be listed.

 Recipient of the [Turn](/hab/turn) Prize 2024 supported by <a href="https://companychameleon.com" target="_blank">Company Chameleon</a>, <a href="https://danceconsortianorthwest.org" target="_blank">Dance Consortia North West</a>, [hÅb](/hab), and <a href="https://projectauske.com" target="_blank">Project Auske</a>.
 Made possible by an Artist Residency with Metal Liverpool.
 In partnership with Unity Theatre (Liverpool), Tyn-y-Parc Studio (Wales), and Liverpool Hope University.
 Supported using public funding by the National Lottery through Arts Council England.